 The best backup solution

-At this point, you’re probably ready to pick a solution to help you implement your backups.
+At this point, you’re probably ready to pick a solution to help you back up WordPress.
 There are a wide variety of options to choose from, and narrowing them down can seem a bit overwhelming.

 We recommend going for a well-rounded, robust tool such as Jetpack Backup, which offers complete, incremental, and differential backups all in one!